V.4. MISCELLANEOUS WORDS, PART 4/10 (kit-luf)

 – (ki)visa : certification, authentication, checking, verification, certificate, seal, stamp, receipt

-– kivita : epidemic, serious disease, serious illness, plague / wealth, accumulation of goods
+– kivita : epidemic, serious illness, scourge, plague / wealth, accumulation of properties

 – kivitilu : prefix, title